Smithsonian/ngeht-challenge-content/content/challenge4.md

 members, and any members of ngEHT science and technical working groups.

 In parallel to Challenge 4, we are also running the ngEHT Forecasting Tournament.
 Participation in this tournament is highly encouraged for everyone!
-See [link] for more information.
+(The tournament will be launched soon, and a link will be posted here.)

 ## Table of Contents